-The system solution requires that EFM data be uploaded or acquired by the SCADA host system in the user's office.
-This requires a communications link between the office and the field site.
-In general, an RS-232 asynchronous interface in the field at the EFM is acceptable for the communications interface.
-However, if the site is such that multiple "clustered" devices are present, then an RS-485 multi-drop interface or a wireless interface to the devices can provide a way to interface a single communications link to all the devices.
-A "Data Concentrator" device is used to collect data and to monitor the cluster and to report the integrated data and alarm conditions to the host SCADA System over the single link.
+The system solution requires that EFM data be transmitted to the user's office.
+This requires a comm media link between the office and the field site.
+In general, an RS-232 asynchronous interface on the EFM will be acceptable for the communications interface; however, should the site be such that multiple "clustered" devices need to be interfaced in the future, then an RS-485 multi-drop interface in the EFM will be useful.
+A single communications link could, via a data concentrator, be used to link the clustered devices to the remote office.